Additional server settings๐

 Note

 Since RTSP protocol only supports MJPEG frames encoded in the base (Baseline) encoding mode, for broadcasting video streams encoded in other modes their recoding will be required.
 It will increase server load.
-Moreover, in the course of MJPEG recoding the framerate can be reduced (in comparison with the framerate transmitted directly by camera).
+Moreover, in the course of MJPEG recoding the frame rate can be reduced (in comparison with the frame rate transmitted directly by camera).

 Accept ONVIF connections: enables client connections to video surveillance server via ONVIF.
-By default, username is onvif, password — onvif.
+By default, username is onvif, password โ onvif.
 It is recommended to change password when enabling this option.
 Username cannot be modified.

 Allow multicasting: enables multicasting from the server for those channels that have this option on.
 If there is more than one network adapter installed on the computer, it will be possible to choose the adapter for multicasting in the dropdown list that appears upon enabling this option.

-Mobile devices
+Mobile devices๐

-Allow connecting mobile devices to server: activates the service of broadcasting video streams for mobile devices and web clients built in the Eocortex server application.
+Connecting Mobile Devices: activates the service of broadcasting video streams for mobile devices and web clients built in the Eocortex server application.

 Note